Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 The succulent, brittle nature of the stems distinguishes it from a number of other species that grow in shady forest floors such as periwinkle (Vinca major) and ivy (Hedera helix).
 Each leaf is oval shaped, shiny, smooth and slightly fleshy with pointed tips.
 When growing in a mat, this can get 50 cm deep at times.
 It produces white flowers about 2 cm across in spring to early summer, with each having three petals, whereas periwinkle has blue flowers.

 Most herbicides give very poor control.
-The best chemical appears to be triclopyr, which is sold under such trade names as Grazon, Victory, Scrubcutter and in garden centres as Yates Hydrocotyle Killer.
-Even with this herbicide, retreatment may be necessary.
+The best chemical appears to be triclopyr, which is sold under such trade names as Grazon, Eliminate, Scrubcutter and in garden centres as Hydrocotyle Killer.
+Even with this herbicide, re-treatment may be necessary.
 Amitrole has been used in the past, and although this works better than glyphosate, it is not as effective as triclopyr.
 Likewise, metsulfuron has some activity on it, but is a less effective herbicide.
 However, triclopyr is mainly used for controlling scrub weeds, so be careful not to spray it on nearby shrubs.
 Some people have attempted to rake the plant up under hot dry conditions rather than use herbicide, but this seldom works as any fragments left behind will regenerate, and the raked material has to be disposed of carefully so it doesn’t spread to new areas.
 Picloram gel (eg Vigilant) has sometimes been applied to it with a paint roller, but this cannot be recommended as the persistent picloram residues can be taken up by the roots of trees and shrubs growing underneath the treated weed and cause severe damage to these trees and shrubs.